dlimeb/dieter.ca/content/posts/markdown.md

 This is a test Markdown file that contains the content elements I'm likely to use and some testcases for the plugins I'm using, so I can see if I've sufficiently styled everything.
 Note this reflects the [CommonMark spec](https://spec.commonmark.org/0.31.2/), but there are some elements here from [GitHub Flavoured Markdown (GFM)](https://github.github.com/gfm/).

-I've written enough of these by hand over the years and they always end up tedious, goofy, and incomplete.
-So it occurred to me to generate it this time (and ask the LLM to be self-deprecating to boot).
+I've written enough of these by hand over the years, but it's always tedious and they end up incomplete.
+So it occurred to me to generate a starting point this time.
+I asked the LLM to be self-deprecating, which it did in characteristically "this _sounds_ funny but actually isn't" fashion.
 It also occurred to me to check it into the repo, so that (a) I have it for the inevitable later; and (b) I _cringe_ at the thought of a blog with only a test post in it, and I actually write and bury this in the archives.
 (Only time will tell whether this strategy paid off.)

 ---